Kingdom Hearts (video game): HD 1.5 Remix

 During August 2011, Nomura expressed desire to release a high-definition rerelease of the game, though he had yet to confirm such plans.
 In September 2012, Square Enix announced Kingdom Hearts HD 1.5 Remix, a compilation for the PlayStation 3, that includes both Kingdom Hearts Final Mix and Kingdom Hearts Re:Chain of Memories in HD and trophy support.
 The character models from Kingdom Hearts 3D: Dream Drop Distance were used as a base for the game's characters.
 The gameplay of the original Kingdom Hearts was modified to play more like Kingdom Hearts II.
 Additionally, the collection includes HD cinematic scenes from Kingdom Hearts 358/2 Days.
 It was released in Japan on March 14, 2013, in North America on September 10, 2013, on September 12, 2013, for Australia, and September 13, 2013, for Europe.

 In June 2013, Nomura stated that the original game assets for Kingdom Hearts had been lost some time ago.
 He explained, "[The game data] was lost, so we had to research, and we had to dig out from the actual game what was available and recreate everything for HD.
 We had to recreate all the graphics and it was actually not that easy".

 In October 2016, Square Enix announced a single-disc compilation release of Kingdom Hearts HD 1.5 Remix and Kingdom Hearts HD 2.5 Remix for the PlayStation 4.
 It was released on March 9, 2017, in Japan, and was released on March 28, 2017, in North America, and March 31, 2017, in Europe and Australia.
 A piece of free downloadable content for the PS4 version released in June 2017 added a Theater mode for Kingdom Hearts Final Mix; this was included by default in later ports of the compilation.

-On November 14, 2019, Square Enix announced that both Kingdom Hearts HD 1.5 Remix and Kingdom Hearts HD 2.5 Remix were coming to Xbox One, marking the Xbox debut of the first two Kingdom Hearts games and spinoffs.
-The two games are combined into a collection titled Kingdom Hearts HD 1.5 + 2.5 Remix, and released on February 18, 2020.
+On November 14, 2019, Square Enix announced that Kingdom Hearts HD 1.5 + 2.5 Remix would be released on Xbox One on February 18, 2020, marking the Xbox debut of the first two Kingdom Hearts games and spinoffs.